0

-To be eligible for an e-bike rebate, you must be a resident of the State of Colorado,18 years of age or older, and income-qualified.
+To be eligible for an e-bike rebate, you must be:

-Proof of a physical Colorado address is required.
+Please note: proof of a Colorado address is required.
 All documents must be dated within one year of application.
 Acceptable proof of address documents include:

 • Current valid Colorado Driver’s License or ID